michaelmangelsdorf/myth/spec.md

 ## Assembler

+### Casing and Phrasing

+Instruction mnemonics are not case-sensitive.
+Using upper case can provide emphasis or visual structure.

 Multiple assembler mnemonics can occur on a single line.
-Commas (",") can optionally be used for grouping "phrases" of instructions that logically belong together.
+Commas (",") and dots (".") and dashes ("-") can optionally be used for grouping "phrases" of instructions that logically belong together.
+These symbol can be attached to instruction mnemonics without any effect.

+By default, put Fx (literal instructions) at the beginning of a new line.
+Also do this for TRAP instructions (*xyz), if they consume code bytes.

 ### Comments